ConnorBaker/cuda-redist-find-features/README.md

 ## Usage

+> [!Important]
+> Stage 1 requires a large amount of free space in the Nix store.
+Since Stage 1 will download every tarball from every NVIDIA manifest and unpack it, it will take a while.

-- `nix run .#stage0 && git add .` to run the first stage and add the results to the git index.
+- `nix run --builders '' -L .#stage0 && git add .`
-- `nix run .#stage1 && git add .` to run the second stage and add the results to the git index.
+- `nix run --builders '' -L .#stage1 && git add .`
-- `nix run .#stage2 && git add .` to run the third stage and add the results to the git index.
+- `nix run --builders '' -L .#stage2 && git add .`